Toward Multimodal Image-to-Image Translation: Experiments

 {\bf Latent code length} We study the \bicycle model results with respect to the varying number of dimensions of latent codes $\{2, 8, 256\}$ in Figure~\ref{fig:numberofz}.
-A low-dimensional latent code may limit the amount of diversity that can be expressed by the model.
-On the contrary, a high-dimensional latent code can potentially encode more information about an output image at the cost of making sampling quite difficult.
+A very low-dimensional latent code may limit the amount of diversity that can be expressed.
+On the contrary, a very high-dimensional latent code can potentially encode more information about an output image, at the cost of making sampling difficult.
 The optimal length of $\z$ largely depends on individual datasets and applications, and how much ambiguity there is in the output.